kapoorabhishek24/scrapy-docker/README.md

-# scrapy-docker
+# Scrapy Crawler
-Docker Image for scrapy
+This is a Docker Image for Scrapy which runs in a Ubuntu distribution.